The Queen Sonja Print Award

 On 1 October 201, Her Majesty and Printer US printer Bill Goldston introduced the Kjell Nupen Memorial Grant.
 The grant will be awarded to emerging graphic artists/printmakers from the Nordic countries.
 The Memorial Grant will be presented every second year in commemoration of Norwegian artist Kjell Nupen, who passed away earlier this year.

-The first recipient - the Danish artist Adam Saks - was announced on 5 September 2015, the birthday of Mr Nupen.
+The recipient is announced on 5 September, the birthday of Mr Nupen.

 The Kjell Nupen Memorial Grant is a collaboration between the H.M.
 Queen Sonja Art Foundation and Universal Limited Art Editions (ULAE), a fine art print publisher in New York.
 The Memorial Grant comprises an educational stay at ULAE’s workshop and a cash prize of NOK 50 000 to cover expenses for travel, food and accommodation and printing materials.
 The board of the Foundation is responsible for selecting the recipient.